Set Current Location

 Indianapolis Motor Speedway was the world's first ever racing track to earn the epithet of a 'Speedway'.
 Boasting a capacity of 400,000 spectators, this track can be aptly described as the holy grail for motorsports aficionados across the globe.
 Since its construction in 1909, Indianapolis Motor Speedway has hosted several prestigious racing events but the revered Indianapolis 500 and Brickyard 400 have always been its major crowd pullers.
 The on-site Hall of Fame Museum houses NASCAR and racing memorabilia and artifacts.
 At any given time at least 75 vehicles are on display for the public.

 Built in 1928, the Hinkle Fieldhouse was once the largest basketball venue in the country.
 Located on the campus of Butler University, this basketball stadium attracts students, sports lovers and spectators alike.
-Call or visit the website to check out the game schedule.
+If you are a basketball fan, then this is one place that must feature on your itinerary while visiting Indianapolis.